-"Do I need a Geological
+"Do I need a Geological Inspection Report?"

-A geological inspection report (also known as a geologic escrow report) is usually conducted during the escrow period and is used to assess the geological risk involved in the purchase of a hillside home.
-Geological escrow inspection reports for the Los Angeles area are designed to educate the buyer about geologic conditions that influence the present and future performance of the property and existing structures.
+A geological inspection report (also known as a geologic escrow report) is usually conducted during the escrow period and is used to assess the geological risk involved in the purchase of a hillside property.
+Geological escrow inspection reports for the Los Angeles area are designed to educate the buyer about geologic conditions that influence the present and future performance of the property and existing onsite structures.
 Potential geologic hazards that go unrecognized can manifest at any time, causing potential financial losses along with legal liability.
 There are many potential geologic hazards that may be present within the hillside areas, some of which may be completely obvious to the professional but overlooked by the layperson.
-Therefore, a geological inspection report presents vital information to the buyer that a typical home inspection report may not provide.
+A geological inspection report presents vital information to the buyer that a typical home inspection report may not provide.

 At Bay City Geology, our licensed engineering geologists specialize in hillside developments, especially properties located within the Santa Monica Mountains.
-We have focused our careers to Los Angeles and Ventura Counties, and are extremely familiar and confident working within areas of complex geology such as Malibu, Topanga, and Palos Verdes.
+We have focused our careers on Los Angeles and Ventura Counties, and are extremely familiar and confident working within areas of complex geology such as Malibu, Topanga, and Palos Verdes.
 Our geologists have the patience and perspective to provide each client with the necessary geologic evaluation, so that the conditions influencing a hillside purchase are clearly understood.

 A typical Geology Escrow Report is as followed: